kars0n777/Drakula-Montserrat/README.md

 # About
 SeaSixty is C69's Personal Theme that can also be used as general theme!

-The theme overall is just a modification of [Zeno Rocha's Dracula BetterDiscord theme](https://github.com/dracula/betterdiscord) with a few modifications to make it more "cozy"
+The theme overall is just a fork of [Zeno Rocha's Dracula BetterDiscord theme](https://github.com/dracula/betterdiscord) with a few modifications to make it more "cozy"

 # What are the so called "modifications"
 The "so called modifications" are just some life improvements to make Discord look better and cozier (say, a scroll bar for long statuses).

 This is a watered down list of modifications, more will come soon!:

-1. Change default font to Delugia (its like Cascadia Code + Nerd Fonts + QoL im(provements)
+1. Change default font to Delugia (its like Cascadia Code + Nerd Fonts + QoL improvements)
 2. Change default status badge thingy colours
 3. General UI colour changes
 4. Dribblish pre-loaded